-Washington, D.C., announced that social advancement of the inhabithe Marshalls went to Bikini in February, he told the people that American scientists were experimenting with nuclear weapons "for the good of mankind and to end all world wars."
+On August 6, 1945, the B-29 Enola the Marshalls went to Bikini in February, he told the people that American scientists were experimenting with nuclear weapons "for the good of mankind and to end all world wars."
 He promised that their atoll would be returned after the tests were finished, and asked that they consent to be moved to another island.
 With more than 42,000 military, scientific and technical personnel.
 250 naval ships and more than 150 observation aircraft poised to enter Bikini Atoll for Operation Crossroads, the 166 Bikinians had little choice but to leave their island.

-Less than two years later, in December 1947, the Navy decided to use another atoll, Enewetak, for a second series of atomic tests.
+Less than two years later. in December 1947, the Navy decided to use another atoll.
+Enewetak, for a second series of atomic tests.
 The Enewetakese, like the Bikinians. were relocated by the United States quickly and with little planning to small, uninhabited atolls.

-Even while the United States was islands, in July 1947 it was signing Agreement for the U.S. Trust Territory of the Pacific Islands (Micronesia).
+Even while the United States was removing the Marshallese from their islands, in July 1947 it was signing the United Nations Trusteeship Agreement for the U.S. Trust Territory of the Pacific Islands (Micronesia).
 This agreement stated:

-"In discharging its obligations, the administering authority [U.S.] shall: promote the economic advancement and self-sufficiency of the inhabitants, and to this end shall . . . encourage the development of fisheries. agriculture and industries; and protect the inhabitants against the loss of their land and resources."
+"In discharging its obligations, the administering authority [U.S.] shall: promote the economic advancement and self-sufficiency of the inhabitants, and to this end shall . . . encourage the development of tisheries, agriculture and industries; and protect the inhabitants against the loss of their land and resources."

-In addition, this agreement bound In January 1946, Navy officials in the United States to "promote the Bikini Atoll fitted all requirements tants, and to this end ... protect for Operation Crossroads, designed the rights and fundamental freedoms to rest the destructive power of nu- of all elements of the population clear weapons on naval vessels. without discrimination; and protect When the U.S. military governor of the health of the inhabitants. . . . . .
+In addition, this agreement bound the United States to "promote the social advancement of the inhabitants, and to this end ... protect the rights and fundamental freedoms of all elements of the population without discrimination; and protect

-After the relocation of the Marshallese, however, what happened during the next 12 years was that about 70 atomic and hydrogen bomb blasts devastated the islands and irreversibly changed the lives of the people.
+After the relocation of the M shallese, however, what happe: during the next 12 years was t about 70 atomic and hydrogen be blasts devastated the islands and reversibly changed the lives of people.

-The Bikinians first moved about 100 miles east to Rongerik, an uninhabited atoll consisting of bareiv one-half square mile of land.
-Within two months, they expressed anxiety over the atoll's meager resources and made the first of many requests to return home.
-Within a year, the people faced starvation: a visiting American medical officer reported that the Bikinians were "visibly suffering from malnutrition."
-In 1948 the Bikinians were evacuated to a temporary tent city at the Navy base on Kwajalein.
+The Bikinians first moved abe 100 miles east to Rongerik, an i inhabited atoll consisting of barone-half square mile of land.
+With two months, they expressed anxie over the atoll's meager resourc and made the first of many reque to return home.
+Within a year. people faced starvation: a visit American medical officer reporthat the Bikinians were "visibly s fering from malnutrition."
+In 19 the Bikinians were evacuated to temporary tent city at the Navy ba on Kwajalein.

-Kili Island in the southern Marshalls was selected for their next home.
-Kili, a single island, has no lagoon or protected anchorage: heavy surf from November until late spring halts fishing and isolates the island.
-On the other hand, Kili had once supported a Japanese copra plantation, and U.S. authorities hoped that, while the Bikinians were not a farming people, the island's agricultural possibilities would overcome its drawbacks.
-Thus, the Bikinians were forced to adapt to a completely alien environment.
+Kili Island in the southern M shalls was selected for their ne home.
+Kili, a single island, has lagoon or protected anchoras heavy surf from November until lo spring halts fishing and isolates a island.
+On the other hand.
+Kili h once supported a Japanese cos plantation, and U.S. authorit hoped that, while the Bikinians we not a farming people, the island's a ricultural possibilities would ovcome its drawbacks.
+Thus, the Bi nians were forced to adapt to a copletely alien environment.

-In early December 1947, Washington officials announced without preliminaries, that Enewetak was to be used for the next series of bomb tests.
-In less than three weeks, the people of Enewetak were relocated to Ujelang, the westernmost atoll in the Marsnalls.
-Like Rongerik and Kili it was also uninhabited, and for good reason.
-Ujelang has only a quarter of the land area of Enewetak and its 25-square-mile lagoon is less than 1.15 the size of Enewetak's 390-square-mile fish-filled lagoon.
+In early December 1947, Washing ton officials announced without r liminaries, that Enewetak was to used for the next series of bo tests.
+In less than three weeks. people of Enewetak were reloca to Ujelang, the westernmost ato) the Marshalls.
+Like Rongerik a Kili it was also uninhabited, and good reason.
+Ujelang has only quarter of the land area of Enewe and its 25-square-mile lagoon is 1 than 115 the size of Enewetak's 390-square-mile fish-filled lagoon.